X-PLUG/Youku-mPLUG/README.md

 git clone https://github.com/X-PLUG/mPLUG-Owl.git
 cd mPLUG-Owl/mPLUG-Owl
 ```
 The instruction-tuned checkpoint is available on [HuggingFace](https://huggingface.co/MAGAer13/mplug-youku-bloomz-7b).
+For finetuning the model, you can refer to [mPLUG-Owl Repo](https://github.com/X-PLUG/mPLUG-Owl).
 To perform video inference you can use the following code:
 ```python
 import torch
 from mplug_owl_video.modeling_mplug_owl import MplugOwlForConditionalGeneration